Kernix13/javascript-cheat-sheet/number-date-examples.md

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

+The global `isFinite()` function determines whether the passed value is a finite number.
+If needed, the parameter is first converted to a number.

 isFinite(): Return value = `false` if the argument is (or will be coerced to) positive or negative Infinity or `NaN` or `undefined`; otherwise, `true`.
 ```js
 // syntax